-Lakoff is a linguist that began articulating exactly how language shapes meaning.
-His idea that all language is metaphorical with one thing standing for another, suggest that the everyday words of children can be used to construct specific mathematical concepts.
+Lakoff is a linguist that began articulating exactly how language shapes meaning His idea that all language is metaphorical with one thing standing for another.
+His suggestion showed that the everyday words of children can be used to construct specific mathematical concepts.